michaelpq/michaelpq.github.io/_posts/2014-11-12-postgres-9-5-feature-highlight-brin-indexes.markdown

 ---

-A new index type, called BRIN. or Block Range INdex is showing up in PostgreSQL 9.5, introduced by this commit:
+A new index type, called BRIN or Block Range INdex is showing up in PostgreSQL 9.5, introduced by this commit:

     commit: 7516f5259411c02ae89e49084452dc342aadb2ae